 The Ministry also actively participates in the committees of the EU’s 8th Framework Programme for Research, Horizon 2020 on Secure Societies.
 Key topics of the Programme include fighting crime and terrorism, cyber-security, border management, civilian crisis management and developing the resilience of rescue services and society.

 In addition, the Ministry of the Interior promotes bilateral research opportunities alongside a number of countries, based on the relevant topics.

 Inquiries on research

-For further information on financing instruments related to the research topics (for instance Horizon 2020) of the Ministry of the Interior and its branch of government, please contact: [email protected]
+For further information on the projects of the Ministry of the Interior and its branch of government, please contact: [email protected]